bcgov/nr-forest-client/frontend/README.md

 We introduced feature flags to the application and it can be controlled by adding `VITE_FEATURE_FLAGS` property to your environment.
 The value should be a JSON stringified that will be consumed and are available as a global value `$features`.

 - BCEID_MULTI_ADDRESS: enables multiple addresses.
-When this is turned off, every contact is automatically associated to the Mailing address.
+When this is turned off, every contact is automatically associated to the MAILING ADDRESS.

 ### **Authentication**